 About the Location

 This image was taken at the eastern shoreline of Starnberger See in Bavaria, Germany.
 At that time of the year the sun sets at about 19:30 p.m.
 The weather conditions had been quite similar day after day the whole week with awesome sunset light every evening.
 Reasons enough for me to take a short trip right after work.
-In the end I was not disappointed.
+And in the end I was not disappointed.

 Thoughts on Composition

 The main element of the composition is the winding branch in the foreground creating a leading line to the bright orange glow in the clouds.
 I really like how the branch dipped into the water in the middle part.
 You might notice the color of the sky reflecting from the wet branch in that area as well.

 The cold blue tones from the sky contrast nicely with the warm oranges and reds from the sun light.
 I have turned the blues slightly to purple to create a more harmonic toning.

 Exposure and Processing

 Since the direct sunlight had already gone the glowing sky had been considerably brighter than the foreground lying in shadow.
 In this situation it was not possible to get an equally exposed image without using grad filters or post-processing.

 Instead of using filters I prefer to take multiple exposures and blend them afterwards.
-Blending exposures would mean that you take different exposures for different areas of the scene including the lightest highlights and the darkest shadows and combine these exposures digitally.
+Blending exposures would mean that you take different images which are correctly exposed for different areas of the scene including the lightest highlights and the darkest shadows and combine these digitally later on.
 The result is an equally exposed image from highlights to shadows.
-The human eyes would do that automatically, but even modern cameras are not yet able doing that today.
+The human eyes would do that automatically, but even modern cameras are not yet able doing that today (in some cases).

 The lens was really close to the branch due to the wide angle and I also had to use different focus points to get everything sharp from the branch in the foreground to the hills on the horizon in the background.

 Camera: Nikon D7000 (1.5 crop APS-C)